buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcUnitaryEquipmentType.md

 # IfcUnitaryEquipmentType

-The energy conversion device type **IfcUnitaryEquipmentType** defines commonly shared information for occurrences of unitary equipments.
+The energy conversion device type **IfcUnitaryEquipmentType** defines commonly shared information for occurrences of unitary equipment.
 The set of shared information may include:

 * common properties with shared property sets
 * common representations